stevesteve/todo/readme.md

 # Simple Todo #
-A simple todo application I made to learn laravel
+A simple todo application I made to learn laravel.
+A live demostration can be found at https://apache.stefanlehmann.net/todo/

 ## Installation ##
 1. clone the git repository